Exposes underlying errors by lifting both successful and failed

 is an optional Scheduler reference that will get used for scheduling the actual async execution; if one isn't provided then Scheduler.global gets used, which also allows for local overrides, being a DynamicRef

-that will complete after the given delay
+Returns a Future that will complete after the given delay.

 This can be used to do delayed execution.
 For example: